stackzoo/lightning-network-the-hard-way/README.md

 }
 ```

-Now our outbound channel is open we have sufficient funds to make some transactions!
+Now our outbound channel is open and we have sufficient funds to make some transactions!
-Go to [this](https://starblocks.acinq.co/) site, select the product you want, add it to cart and then click "checkout".
+Go to [this](https://starblocks.acinq.co/) e-commerce website, select the product you want, add it to cart and then click "checkout".
 You will be presented with an invoice similar to this:
 ![invoice](images/invoice.png)
 <br/>